numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Datatypes in NumPy describe how to interpret each element in arrays.
 For the most part, NumPy provides the usual numerical types, as well as additional string and some datetime capabilities.
-The growing Python community, however, has need for more more diverse datatypes.
+The growing Python community, however, has need for more diverse datatypes.
 Examples are datatypes with unit information attached (such as meters) or categorical datatypes (fixed set of possible values).
 However, the current NumPy datatype API is too limited to allow the creation